M-L-P/grub2-androidx86/README.md

 - The codes have not been completed yet;
 - The materials for the theme have not been collected yet;

-It has been taking for several months even for half or a year to develop, with spare time very little.
+It has been taking for several months even for half or a year to develop, with spare time very little.<br/>
 However,<br/>
 Soft fire makes sweet malt.